UberMedic7/patched-crystal/ReadMe.txt

 Haunter, Machoke, Graveler, Kadabra, Seadra, Onix, Scyther

--Up-grade now acts as an evolutionary stone too to evolve Porygon into Porygon2 and it can now be bought at Saffron Mart
+-Up-grade now acts as an evolutionary stone too to evolve Porygon into Porygon2 it can now be bought at Saffron Mart

 -Pichu, Cleffa, Igglypuff and Togepi, Golbat and Chansey now evolve via happiness again